Juventus Transfer News: Matthijs de Ligt has agreed personal terms says Mino Raiola | Goal.com

 De Ligt has agreed personal terms with Juventus - Raiola

-An agreement on personal terms in in place between Matthijs de Ligt and Juventus, says the player’s agent Mino Raiola.
+An agreement on personal terms in in place between Matthijs de Ligt and Juventus, says the player’s agent Mino Raiola, but a deal must still be hammered out by the Serie A champions and Ajax.

-Although the defender’s salary arrangements are ready, a fee for the transfer is not in place between the Italian champions and De Ligt’s current team, Ajax.

-The 20-year-old will report to training with the Eredivisie title-holders on Monday, while the two clubs work out his fee.
+Without a fee in place, the 20-year-old will report to training with the Eredivisie title-holders on Monday, while the two clubs work out a transfer.

 “Agreements have been made with Matthijs and it is up to Ajax how the club wants to deal with this,” Raiola told De Telegraaf.

-Raiola is keen to avoid an arbitration case, believing that process to be unsuitable for the player.
+However, while they wait on a transfer fee, Raiola says he is keen to avoid an arbitration case, believing that process to be unsuitable for the player.

 “An arbitration case is out of the question for us,” the 51-year-old said, “I also advised Matthijs, because it does not suit his style and his lifestyle.